Troubleshooting

 If you suspect hardware problems, then you must investigate those first.
 Otherwise, the repository will soon be damaged again.

 Please take the time to understand what the commands described in the following do.
 If you are unsure, then ask for help in the forum or our IRC channel.
 Search whether your issue is already known and solved.
-Please take a look at the forum and Github issues.
+Please take a look at the forum and GitHub issues.

 3. Repair the index